R-ahul-RaJ/EduRisk/README.md

-# EduRisk – Student Performance Risk Prediction using ML & XAI
+# EduRisk – Student Performance Risk Prediction using Machine Learning & XAI

 EduRisk is a machine learning-based student performance risk prediction system developed to identify students who may be academically at risk based on various student-related factors.